kamalrana123/en-Tnt-gym-Assignment/README.md

      - once you submit the form you will able to see the added client on the page

 - The last page of this app is Calendar page
-- In calendar page you can click on dates and the all the appoinment will appear on the page on that given date
+- In calendar page you can click on dates and the all the appointment will appear on the page on that given date

 <img src="https://drive.google.com/uc?id=1flbprcZKpjzw14kxaHfkHu_tLFY726Ot"
      alt="sample image"